dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 !!! warning "Iceberg catalog"

-    PyIceberg requires a catalog backend.
+    Iceberg requires a catalog backend.
 A SQLite catalog is used here for illustrative purposes.
 Do not use this in a production setting.
-For more information and for catalog configuration settings, visit the [PyIceberg documentation](https://py.iceberg.apache.org/configuration/#catalogs).
+For more information and for catalog configuration settings, visit the [Iceberg documentation](https://py.iceberg.apache.org/configuration/#catalogs).

 ## Selecting specific columns in a downstream asset

 At times, you might prefer not to retrieve an entire table for a downstream asset.
-The PyIceberg I/O manager allows you to load specific columns by providing metadata related to the downstream asset.
+The Iceberg I/O manager allows you to load specific columns by providing metadata related to the downstream asset.

 ```python title="docs/snippets/select_columns.py" linenums="1"
 --8<-- "docs/snippets/select_columns.py"